bsurc/docs/docs/open_ondemand.md

 ![Ondemand dashboard with Jobs tab highlighted](images/ood-dash-jobs.png "Ondemand dashboard with Jobs tab highlighted")

-The Jobs tab gives access to the Active job display which will allow you to see all the current jobs submitted to the cluster--similar to the `squeue` command.
+The Jobs tab gives access to the Active job display which will allow you to see all the current jobs submitted to the cluster—similar to the `squeue` command.

 The Job Composer will let you create and submit a slurm job from a template.